 The other big disappointment is that The Last House on the Left 2009 is much more morally cleancut than the original.
 The savagery of the first film was in seeing a bunch of sadistic cruelties visited on the two girls and then the morally disturbing reversal that came when the parents discovered who their guests were and took a brutal revenge on them that was even more extreme than the tortures inflicted on the girls in the first place.

 The Last House on the Left 2009 is made well after the vigilante revenge film that was sparked off by Death Wish (1974) and its ilk.
 Now there is no savage irony to seeing the parents become even more extreme than the perpetrators; what we have is merely the parents being reduced to taking up arms to defend their household, which is fairly much stock and parcel of every revenge film.
 There is no irony to the act, simply a sense of standard righteous movie vigilante justice being enacted.
 And that considerably disappoints on the disturbing kick that the original The Last House on the Left held.

 In the central role of Krug, Garrett Hedlund gives a much more controlled performance than David Hess did in the original.
 One did not think much of Hedlund as the Terminator in tv’s Terminator: The Sarah Connor Chronicles (2008-9) but Hedlund projects a fine sense of danger and menace here.

-Dennis Iliadis next went on to direct the doppelganger film +1 (2013) and the haunted house film Delirium (2018) and the Cabin in the Woods horror He’s Out There (2018) under the pseudonym Quinn Lasher.
+Dennis Iliadis next went on to direct the doppelganger film +1 (2013), the haunted house film Delirium (2018) and the Cabin in the Woods horror He’s Out There (2018) under the pseudonym Quinn Lasher.